The National Contest Journal ran a story about my radio activity in Nov.-Dec. 2010.

 What I Do for a Living

 From 1990 to 1999, I was a reporter and later the editor of Lake Country’s community newspaper of record.
-I’m a writer at heart.
-After nearly a decade learning and working hard, I left newspaper journalism to try my hand in corporate communications.
+After a decade, I left newspaper journalism to try my hand in corporate communications.

 From mid-1999 to mid-2005, I was communications coordinator and later director of marketing for a public company in the “dot com” world.
 I had a great time in an exciting industry, with a fast-growing new-economy company that made a difference in peoples’ lives and still does.

 I joined the University of British Columbia’s brand-new Okanagan campus on its opening day, July 4, 2005, as communications coordinator and later manager of public affairs.
-It’s fast-paced with lots of hands-on journalism, marketing and communications work — a challenging but ideal job for me.
-Work is important and fun, but I keep it in perspective as a means to an end that allows me to contribute to the community and pursue my interests outside of work.
+I became director of university relations in 2011.

 A little photo history